codeyam-ai/ethos-connect/README.md

-# todo
+# To Do
-- Dynamically change the magic link redirect URL by following [this guide](https://github.com/supabase/supabase/discussions/600#discussioncomment-1879317)
-- Move all files to TS and fully test
+- Update all params and types
-- Write instructions on how to edit NPM package locally
-- get tsc watch to make local edits easier

 # Setting up local development
 From the root directory of this project: